-If the PC shuts down and doesn’t turn on immediately when you try afterwards, you should check the PSU for defects.
-It is also possible that the PSU is not giving out enough wattage for your system, and in this case, consider replacing it.
+If the PC shuts down and doesn’t turn on immediately when you try afterward, you should check the PSU for defects.
+It is also possible that the PSU is not giving out enough wattage for your system; in this case, consider replacing it.

 2. Did You Perform a Recent Overclock?

 Did you perform a recent overclock of your CPU or GPU?
-If so not only can this raise the temperature of the components but also destabilize them.
+If so, this can raise the temperature of the components and destabilize them.

-Overclocking should not performed without proper guidance or without first providing adequate cooling to your system.
+Overclocking should only be performed with proper guidance or adequate system cooling.

 A bad overclock can damage your components beyond repair.

-Bring your CPU and GPU back to default clocks.
-You can bring your CPU back to its default clock speed by resetting motherboard to factory default BIOS settings (remove the CMOS battery for 5 seconds and put it back in).
+Could you bring your CPU and GPU back to default clocks?
+You can get your CPU back to its default clock speed by resetting the motherboard to factory default BIOS settings (remove the CMOS battery for 5 seconds and put it back in).